Where Thunderstorms Happen

 Some places regularly experience more thunderstorms than others.
 Some can even have multiple thunderstorms in a single day.
 Why are some places stormier than others?

 To determine which places have more thunderstorms than others, scientists record the number of days thunder is heard, and also the number of days lightning strikes are seen, at weather stations across the country.
-The map below shows the number of days with thunderstorms in the contiguous U.S. states.
+The map below shows the number of days with thunderstorms per year in the contiguous United States.